AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/tradedesk-emails.md

 >
 > [!DNL The Trade Desk] CRM Destination does not accept raw and hashed email addresses as identities in the same activation flow.
 Create separate activation flows for raw and hashed email addresses.

 Selecting source fields:

 *  Select the `Email` namespace or attribute as source identity if using the raw email address on data ingestion.
 *  Select the `Email_LC_SHA256` namespace or attribute as source identity if you hashed customer email addresses on data ingestion into Platform.

 Selecting target fields:

 *  Select the `Email` namespace as target identity when your source namespace or attribute is `Email`.
 *  Select the `Email_LC_SHA256` namespace as target identity when your source namespace or attribute is `Email_LC_SHA256`.

 ## Validate Data Export (#validate)

 To validate that data is correctly exported out of Experience Platform and into [!DNL The Trade Desk], please find the segments under the Adobe 1PD data tile within [!DNL The Trade Desk] Data Management Platform (DMP).
-Here are the steps to finding the corresponding ID within the TTD UI:
+Here are the steps to finding the corresponding ID within the [!DNL Trade Desk] UI:

 1. First, click on the **[!UICONTROL Data]** Tab, and review **[!UICONTROL First-Party]**.
-1. Scroll down the page, under **[!UICONTROL Imported Data]**, you will find the **[!UICONTROL Adobe 1PD Tile]**.
+2. Scroll down the page, under **[!UICONTROL Imported Data]**, you will find the **[!UICONTROL Adobe 1PD Tile]**.
-1. Click on the**[!UICONTROL Adobe 1PD]** tile, and it will list out all Segments activated to the TTD Destination for your advertiser.
+3. Click on the**[!UICONTROL Adobe 1PD]** tile, and it will list out all segments activated to the [!DNL Trade Desk] destination for your advertiser.
 You may also use the search function.
-1. The Segment ID # from Experience Platform will appear as the Segment Name in the TTD UI.
+4. The Segment ID # from Experience Platform will appear as the Segment Name in the [!DNL Trade Desk] UI.

 ## Data usage and governance {#data-usage-governance}